bitcointranscripts/bitcointranscripts/chaincode-podcast/watchtowers-lightning-privacy.md

 What do you think?
 I think we should.
 I really think we should, because otherwise, if we don't, then anyone can exploit it.
-It's all about waiting until someone coming around and saying, oh, I've built this data transmitting protocol built on top of Lightning that it's using failed HCLCs to send data from A to B in a peer-to-peer way, peer-to-peer encrypted way.
+It's all about waiting until someone coming around and saying, oh, I've built this data transmitting protocol built on top of Lightning that it's using failed HTLCs to send data from A to B in a peer-to-peer way, peer-to-peer encrypted way.
 No one is using it?
 Well, some of them are using it,